 Shady Parking for Dogs

 We appreciate that some of our visitors take their dogs as well to enjoy the sights at the Castle of Mey.
-There is very little shade in the car park so if you are worried about leaving your dogs in the car, please ask at the ticket office for directions to the dog parking area in the woods.
+There is very little shade in the car park so if you are worried about leaving your dogs in the car, please ask in the Visitor Centre for directions to the dog parking area in the woods.

-You are welcome to walk your dogs on a lead in the grounds, but please do not take them to the animal centre nor into the walled garden (unless they are guide dogs).
-Please pick up after them and take great care in the presence of livestock, particularly cows with calves.
+You are welcome to walk your dogs on a lead in the grounds, but please do not take them to the Castle, Animal Centre nor into the Walled Garden (unless they are guide dogs).